-Due to global stock shortages and shipping issues, we recommend you place your order or source your own device as soon as possible to ensure it arrives in time for the commencement of the 2024 academic year.
+We recommend you place your order or source your own device as soon as possible to ensure it arrives in time for the commencement of the 2025 academic year.

-The School will provide all software for your device as part of our BYOD program, during an onboarding process in January 2024.
-Further information about this will be distributed in Term 4 2023.
+The School will provide all software for your device as part of our BYOD program, during an onboarding process in January 2025.
+Further information about this will be distributed in Term 4 2024.